 Overview

 Intended for the chocolate maker and professional, the Cocoa Masterclass is a deep dive into cocoa growing, processing, and markets, along with basic quality evaluation.
 Unlike any other existing cocoa course, we offer a nine-day immersive experience with classroom and hands-on training.
-This is a joint effort of Zorzal Cacao and Cacao Latitudes, and participants will be led by instructors totaling almost a century of experience in the cocoa industry spanning more than 35 countries.
+The Cocoa Masterclass is a joint effort of Zorzal Cacao and Cacao Latitudes, and participants will be led by instructors totaling almost a century of experience in the cocoa industry spanning more than 35 countries.

 What to expect